sergei-mironov/aicli/README.md

   -h, --help            show this help message and exit --model-dir MODEL_DIR
-                        Model directory to prepend to model file names --model MODEL, -m MODEL
+                        Model directory to prepend to model file names --model [STR1:]STR2, -m [STR1:]STR2
-                        Model to use for chatbot --num-threads NUM_THREADS, -t NUM_THREADS
+                        Model to use.
+STR1 is 'gpt4all' (the default) or 'openai'.
+STR2 is the model name --num-threads NUM_THREADS, -t NUM_THREADS
-                        Number of threads to use for chatbot --model-temperature MODEL_TEMPERATURE
+                        Number of threads to use --model-apikey STR    Model provider-specific API key --model-temperature MODEL_TEMPERATURE
                         Temperature parameter of the model --device DEVICE, -d DEVICE
                         Device to use for chatbot, e.g. gpu, amd, nvidia, intel.
-Defaults to CPU.
-  --readline-key-send READLINE_KEY_SEND
+Defaults to CPU --readline-key-send READLINE_KEY_SEND
                         Terminal code to treat as Ctrl+Enter (default: \C-k) --readline-prompt READLINE_PROMPT